rlugojr/RepData_PeerAssessment1/PA1_template.md

 ##Purpose

-To create a literate program that will document the method used for data processing, analysis and visualization, provided in a form through which the research can be easily understood and reproduced.
+To create a literate program that will document the methods used for data processing, analysis and visualization, provided in a form through which the research can be easily understood and reproduced.

 ##Prepare environment
 ###Load libraries.